Poulnabrone dolmen: Description

-Poulnabrone dolmen consists of a slab-like tabular capstone (or table-stone) supported by two pillar stones on either side which create a chamber that tapers eastwards.
+Poulnabrone dolmen consists of a slab-like tabular capstone (or table-stone) supported by two pillar stones on either side, which create a chamber that tapers eastwards.
 Two portal stones at its lower end mark the tomb's entrance.

 The trapezoidal capstone is 3.9 m in length, between 2 m (min) and 3 m (max) wide, and is 0.3 m thick.
 It is supported by two pairs of stones on the north and south sides; a number of others have fallen over the millennia.
 The capstone and north and south pillars form a chamber which is 2.8 m long, and tapers eastwards due to the relative height of the supporting stones.
 These side stones are fixed directly on the limestone bedrock, and thus would have been no higher during the Neolithic period.

 The portal stones are positioned at either side of the lower side of the capstone, marking the tomb's entrance.
 A threshold stone (or sill) stone lies transverse on an east-west crevice in front of them.

 The cairn extends an average of 3 m from the chamber.

 Radiocarbon dating indicates that the tomb was probably used as a burial site between 3800 and 3200 BC.
 The findings are now at the Clare Museum, Ennis, loaned from the National Museum of Ireland.

 Poulnabrone is the largest Irish portal tomb after Brownshill Dolmen in County Carlow.

 Excavations

 A crack at the base of the eastern portal stone was noticed during a survey in the 1950s.
 By the early 1980s, it had grown to the extent that it was thought likely to destabilise the tomb.
 Two phases of conservation were undertaken in 1986 and 1988, and were overseen by Ann Lynch, Senior Archaeologist at the National Monuments Service.

 At the time of the first excavation, the dolmen was on private land.
-In order for it to be carried out, it was taken into the guardianship of the Irish state in 1986.
+To carry out the excavation, it was taken into the guardianship of the Irish state in 1986.
 The 1986 excavation focused on the chamber and cairn.
 The priority was to raise the capstone so as to relieve pressure on the damaged portal.
-This was achieved by the constructing of a pyramidal wooden scaffolding which protected the archaeologists working underneath the capstone, and gave leverage to raise the capstone enough so that they could work on the portal stone and fully excavate the chamber.
+This was achieved by constructing a pyramidal wooden scaffolding that protected the archaeologists working underneath the capstone and provided leverage to raise it enough for them to work on the portal stone and fully excavate the chamber.

 During the excavations, the remains of around 33 people were found buried within the chamber.
-In addition, items such as pottery, a stone axe, jewelry made from bone and quartz crystals, and weapons were found buried in various locations.
+In addition, items such as pottery, a stone axe, jewellery made from bone and quartz crystals, and weapons were found buried in various locations.